openshift/origin-web-console/README.md

 #### Local configuration

-`assets/app/config.js` is the default configuration file for web console development.
-If you need to change the configuration, for example, to point to a different API server, copy `assets/app/config.js` to `assets/app/config.local.js` and edit the copy. `assets/app/config.local.js` is not tracked and will be used instead if it exists.
+`app/config.js` is the default configuration file for web console development.
+If you need to change the configuration, for example, to point to a different API server, copy `app/config.js` to `app/config.local.js` and edit the copy. `app/config.local.js` is not tracked and will be used instead if it exists.

 #### Before opening a pull request
-1. If needed, run `hack/build-assets.sh` to update bindata.go
+1. If needed, run `grunt build` to update the files under the dist directory
-2. Run the spec tests with `hack/test-assets.sh`
+2. Run the spec tests with `grunt test`
-3. Run the integrations tests (your api server must be running).  cd into the assets directory and run `grunt test-integration --suite rest_api`
+3. Run the integrations tests (your api server must be running) `grunt test-integration`
-4. (Optional) Run the end to end tests with `TEST_ASSETS=true hack/test-end-to-end.sh`
-5. Rebase and squash changes to a single commit
+4. Rebase and squash changes to a single commit

 Note: in order to run the end to end tests you must have [Chrome](http://www.google.com/chrome/) and [chromedriver](https://sites.google.com/a/chromium.org/chromedriver/) installed.
 The script below will set this up for you on linux systems.